a-r-m-i-n/pw_teaser/README.rst

 Requirements
 ------------

-Version 3.4 of pw_teaser requires:
+Version 4.0 of pw_teaser requires TYPO3 8.7 or 9.7.

-* TYPO3 6.2 or higher

 Links